UQatKIT/LS-Prior/docs/usage/components.md

 These are just thin wrappers around the standard `PETSc` matrix interface.

-We represent the action of the action of the inverse matrices $\mathbf{M}^{-1}$ and $\mathbf{A}^{-1}$ via [`InverseMatrixSolver`][ls_prior.components.InverseMatrixSolver] components.
+Next, we represent the action of the inverse matrices $\mathbf{M}^{-1}$ and $\mathbf{A}^{-1}$ via [`InverseMatrixSolver`][ls_prior.components.InverseMatrixSolver] components.
 Under the hood, these components use `PETSc`'s [Krylov subspace solvers](https://petsc.org/release/petsc4py/reference/petsc4py.PETSc.KSP.html) and [preconditioners](https://petsc.org/release/petsc4py/reference/petsc4py.PETSc.PC.html) for matrix-free inversion of the provided input matrices.
 Next to the system matrix to invert, these components have to be initialized with an [`InverseMatrixSolverSettings`][ls_prior.components.InverseMatrixSolverSettings] data class for configuration of the solver and preconditioner.

 Here we use a standard CG solver with Jacobi preconditioning for the $\mathbf{M}$-solver, and AMG preconditiong for the $\mathbf{A}$-solver,